maskopav/web_app_test_react/README.md

 "subtitle": "Press START and talk about {{topicDescription}}"
 ```

-## Task Logic
+## Task Factory

-Tasks are created using a factory pattern via src/tasks.ts.
+All tasks are created through a single factory
-Factories automatically apply defaults and recording modes, and merge with translated parameters.

 Example:
 ```js
 export const TASKS = [